- Discover how to clean, enhance and finish your motorbike the safe way, just like the professionals.

 After carefully rinsing down the whole bike from top to bottom (simply to ensure that your pre-cleaner is working where it's most needed), spray your Citrus Power all over, concentrating on the most contaminated areas, commonly the fairings, tank and frame.
 Once these are saturated, leave the solution to dwell.

-What differs from detailing a car at this stage is that we also like to add in some Eradicate Engine Degreaser on any of the greasier parts.
+What differs from car detailing at this stage is that we also like to add in some Eradicate Engine Degreaser on any of the greasier parts.
 Obviously you should skip cleaning the chain here, these are supposed to be lubricated so heavy degreasing should always be avoided… although it's still okay to get the chain wet or covered in snow foam as you perform your wash, that's pretty unavoidable.

 Again, apply your Eradicate liberally over the whole area before leaving to dwell.
 There's no need to brush-in and rinse just yet, for extra cleaning power we're going to use Avalanche Snow Foam straight over the top.

-First thing's first, the answer to the commonly asked question; "is it okay to use Avalanche Snow Foam on a motorbike?'
+First thing's first, the answer to the commonly asked question; 'is it okay to use Avalanche Snow Foam on a motorbike?'
 Is that a bike is designed to happily sit out in the actual snow over winter, so a little luscious citrus-infused cleaning foam bubbling away isn't going to be a problem.
 Besides, Avalanche actively works its way into every little nook and recess, which is exactly what you want on a bike, in this respect they're far more complicated to clean than flat panels on cars.

-Use your Foam Lance to apply Avalanche to the whole bike, working from the top down, and allowing the foam to dwell for as long as possible.
+Use your Snow Foam Lance to apply Avalanche to the whole bike, working from the top down, and allowing the foam to dwell for as long as possible.
 During this dwelling time use a Detailing Brush to agitate your Avalanche into all the most intricate areas, concentrating on getting the product into every little nook.
 If you need to add a little more Citrus Power for extra deep-cleaning as you brush, now's the time.

 For obvious reasons you'll find more greaser areas on a motorbike exterior than you will a car.
 On intricate parts like sprockets and engine parts, a little more Eradicate can be sprayed on and brushed-in to cut through the last of the greasiest contaminants, again avoid working directly on the chain.